 Gather all the ingredients.

-- Pinch off 2 inch from the mixture and make meatballs.
-Toss each ball from one hand to the other hand repeatedly about 5 times in order to release the from air inside the balls.
-Burger steaks will crack while cooking if the air inside is not released.
-Then make oval shape patties (see a picture below).
-The top shouldn’t be completely flat (a bit more round).
-The tofu will release water if you wait, so start cooking the patties soon.
+Pinch 2 inch off from the mixture and make oval shape patties.
+Toss each ball from one hand to the other hand repeatedly about 5 times in order to release the air from the ball.
+The meat patties will crack when cooking if the air is trapped inside and not released.
+Start cooking patties soon as the tofu will release water if you wait.

 Recipe by Namiko Chen of Just One Cookbook.
 All images and content on this site are copyright protected.
 Please do not use my images without my permission.
 If you’d like to share this recipe on your site, please re-write the recipe in your own words and link to this post as the original source.
 Thank you.